• Skip to primary navigation

 Instructions

-• Press the tofu, removing excess fluid
+• Press the tofu, removing excess fluid.

-• Cut into four equal slabs
+• Cut into four equal slabs if grilling or into cubes if baking or air frying.

-• Combine marinade ingredients by whisking together
+• Combine marinade ingredients by whisking together.

-• Place tofu and marinade in a container overnight
+• Place tofu and marinade in a container overnight in the refrigerator,

-• Preheat grill to 400 degrees
+• Preheat the grill to 400 degrees.

 • Place a grill mat on the grill (you can also use a grill pan, or if you are careful, you can place the tofu directly on the grill.